Sport in Finland: Pesäpallo

 Developed by Lauri "Tahko" Pihkala in the 1920s and often considered as a national sport of Finland, pesäpallo has a steady popularity around the country, especially in the Ostrobothnia region.
 The main national league, Superpesis, has an attendance average of about 1,600 in men's and 500 in the women's league.

+Attendances

+The average attendance per top-flight league season and the pesäpallo club with the highest average attendance: